Caren MorrisonAssociate Professor of Law Center for Access to Justice

 B.A., Brown University

-Caren Myers Morrison, associate professor of law, teaches Evidence and Criminal Procedure.
-She served as an assistant U.S. attorney in Eastern District of New York from 2001 to 2006, where she prosecuted international narcotics traffickers and organized crime.
-Her research focuses on the impact of electronic information on the criminal justice system and on mechanisms of jury selection.
+Caren Myers Morrison, associate professor of law, teaches evidence, criminal procedure, and law & literature.
+She served as an assistant U.S. attorney in the Eastern District of New York from 2001 to 2006, where she prosecuted international narcotics traffickers and organized crime.
+Her research focuses on police violence, domestic homicide, and the place of women in the common law.

 Morrison graduated from Columbia Law School, where she was a James Kent Scholar (1996-97), a Harlan Fiske Stone Scholar (1994-96), and a notes editor of the Columbia Law Review.
 After graduation, she clerked for U.S. District Court Judge Eugene H. Nickerson of the Eastern District of New York and Judge John M. Walker Jr. of the U.S. Court of Appeals for the 2nd Circuit.
 From 2006 to 2009, she was acting assistant professor at New York University School of Law.
 Before law school, Morrison trained as a journalist at London’s City University and worked as freelance journalist in London for seven years.